InfantAjayVenus/manda-kasaayam/README.md

 ## Features

+- **Daily Notes Management**
   - Automatically creates dated markdown files (YYYY-MM-DD.md)
   - Commits and pushes the previous day's notes when you open today's note
   - Works with your preferred editor (defaults to nvim)
   - Git-backed for version control and synchronization
   - Works with notes in any subdirectory of a git repository

+- **Time Tracking & Organization**
+  - Automatic timestamp entries (HH:MM format) when opening notes
+  - Timestamps are added as markdown wikilinks: `[[HH:MM]]`
+  - Automatic separator lines (`---`) between entries
+  - Smart entry detection: only adds new entries if previous one has content
-- Automatic timestamp addition to headers when saving notes
+  - Automatic timestamps on h2 headers (`##`) when saving notes

-- Interactive task management with TUI (toggle, delete tasks)
+- **Task Management**
-- Automatic rollover of incomplete tasks to the next day
+  - Automatic rollover of incomplete tasks from previous day
+  - Tasks carry source file references for context (e.g., `[[2025-11-08.md]]`)
+  - Interactive TUI for task management with collapsible sections
+  - Toggle task completion status ([ ] ↔ [x])
+  - Delete tasks interactively
+  - Navigate with arrow keys or Vim-style (j/k/h/l)
+  - Collapse/expand task sections by header (h/l/c keys)
+  - Dual-mode navigation: header selection (h) and task selection (l)

 ## Installation